Triangular arrangements on the projective plane: Weak combinatorics

-This example proves that the arrangement consisting in these $15$ lines is nearly free with the same weak-combinatorics (same numbers $t_2,t_3, \ldots$) and quite the same combinatorics (only one partition along the diagonals differs) than the one described just before.
-This shows that we cannot replace the term combinatorics by weak-combinatorics in the hypothesis of Terao's conjecture. \end{proof} \begin{rem} In the famous Ziegler's example of two arrangements ($9$ lines with $6$ triple points) with the same combinatorics but with different free resolutions, the situation was explained by the existence of a smooth conic containing the $6$ triple points.
+This example proves that the arrangement consisting of these $15$ lines is nearly free with the same weak combinatorics (same numbers $t_2,t_3, \ldots$) and almost the same combinatorics (only one partition along the diagonals differs) as the one described just before.
+This shows that we cannot replace the term combinatorics with weak combinatorics in the hypothesis of Terao's conjecture. \end{proof}

+\begin{remark} In the famous Ziegler's example of two arrangements (nine lines with six triple points) with the same combinatorics but with different free resolutions, the situation was explained by the existence of a smooth conic containing the six triple points.
 Here the situation can be geometrically explained by the existence of a cubic containing the $12$ inner triple points.
-Indeed, since the bundle $\T_{\cA_1}$ described in the previous example is the kernel of the following exact sequence
+Indeed, since the bundle $\T_{\cA_1}$ described in the previous example is the kernel of the exact sequence